iamanishsrivastava/H.E.A.L.T.H/README.md

 # H.E.A.L.T.H Project

-Welcome to the H.E.A.L.T.H: Health Empowering And Life Transforming Hub!
+Welcome to the H.E.A.L.T.H: Health Empowerment And Lifestyle Transformation Hub!
 This repository hosts the source code, design assets, and documentation for the development of the H.E.A.L.T.H website.

 ## Table of Contents